kylehughes/computer-techniques/computer-techniques/content/documents/voices-for-concentration-and-relaxation/index.md

 I love spoken word audio: podcasts, talk radio, narrations, and more.
 I primarily listen for enjoyment.
 There is a choice selection that I listen to when I need to focus on work or go to sleep.
 These are rare and difficult to discover.
 I collect and share them here.

-I cannot say for sure what makes a good one of these.
 The sources are unrelated but the recordings share similar properties:

 * Mild-to-deep monotone voices
 * Perfectly uninteresting topics